-I, Last four digits of SSN: Date of Birth:

-ease of any personal information to a third ERPA exception to disclosure or required by

-ar's Office at Allen School of Health Scien nces to release personal information per the

-information below:

-Print Name Relationship to Student

-ns to information regarding ALL of the following TENDANCE, HOUSING, STUDENT AC

-effect from today through understand that this authorization remains in essary to send a written letter to revoke this

-Student's Printed Name:

-Student's Signature:
+Ι, Last four digits of SSN: Date of Birth: Do not authorize the release of any personal information to a third party, unless the disclosure is otherwise allowed under an express FERPA exception to disclosure or required by law.
+Do authorize the Registrar's Office at information below: Allen School of Health Sciences to release personal information per the Print Name Relationship to Student I understand that this pertains to information regarding ALL of the following: ACADEMIC PERFORMANCE (including final grades).
+ATTENDANCE, HOUSING, STUDENT ACCOUNTS, FINANCIAL AID, and REGISTRATION.
+The above information will be released with my FULL CONSENT.
+I understand that this authorization remains in effect from today through (month/year).
+It will be necessary to send a written letter to revoke this authorization prior to the expiration date I have indicated.
+Student's Printed Name: Student's Signature: